reneklacan/webtractor/README.md

 # Webtractor

-The Webtractor is a ruby library which is able to extract main content from webpages like news, blogs, etc. As a result you can just a main content without any boilerplate (menu, footer, comments, etc).
+The Webtractor is a ruby library which is able to extract main content from webpages like news, blogs, etc. As a result you can just have a main content without any boilerplate (menu, footer, comments, etc).

 ## Installation